 My Final Thoughts Of E*Trade

-On the other hand, if you don’t have a bunch of money to throw into the market, or the fees associated with doing so, this may not be the best option.
-When investing on a small budget, it’s important to make sure that you get the most bang for every buck.
-To do that with E*Trade as a small investor, you’re going to need to actively use the tools and take the time to really learn how the market moves.
+If you don’t have a lot of money to throw into the market, this might not be the best option.
+If you’re investing on a small budget, it’s important to make sure you get the most bang for your buck.
+To do that with E*TRADE as a small investor, you will need to actively use the tools.
+And you should take the time to learn how the market moves.
 If you’re willing to do that, the rewards could be outstanding, even for the most modest investor.